 5. Check it!

 One thing I see on applications (and something I’ve done myself) is applicants repeating themselves.
 Whether this is with examples or certain words, try to spot these and change it up a bit.

 Asking someone else to read through your application is another great way to spot room for improvements.
 If they’re struggling to understand the point you are making, this could also be the case for the employer.
 Don’t be too proud or shy to ask for help, you are trying to show yourself in your best light, use all the help you can find!

 Book a Taking Action appointment at The Employability and Careers Centre to check your applications before you submit – use every opportunity to bag that interview.

 When on the Frontrunner Team, I occasionally received requests for the placement descriptions to be sent after the deadline, as students would be shortlisted for interview but didn’t have a copy of the description.
 Be aware – other companies won’t generally do this.
 If you don’t save it, you won’t have anything to refer back to in your interview preparations.

-Over the Summer Term we have a number of events to help you write successful applications and CVs and prepare for interview.
+Over the year we have a number of events to help you write successful applications and CVs and prepare for interview.
 Make sure you sign up on CareerHub while there are still places.